Deprivation of Liberty Safeguards: Annual Monitoring Report for Health and Social Care 2018-19

 What are the Safeguards?

-The Safeguards exist to empower and protect any individual with mental disorder, where there is doubt about their mental capacity, to make informed decisions about their care when they are hospital patients, or residents in a care home.
+The Safeguards exist to empower and protect any individual with a mental disorder, where there is doubt about their mental capacity, to make informed decisions about their care when they are hospital patients or residents in a care home.

 The total volume of applications received by local authorities increased by 6% in 2018-19, with the majority of DoLS applications received were for individuals who are aged 65 or older.

 The vast majority of the applications that were refused were on the grounds of mental capacity.
 The authoriser required further evidence that the person lacked the mental capacity to make the decision in question before the DoLS application was accepted.

 Most Standard applications were not completed in 28 days.
 Supervisory bodies are unable to assure themselves that people’s human rights are not being breached by being deprived of their liberty unlawfully.